Experience how Acton is transforming education in this independent, award-winning documentary.

 Like many of you, I sometimes worry about the future.
-And as a father of four, I know firsthand that worrying is most poignant when your kids are involved.
+And as a father of five, I know firsthand that worrying is most poignant when your kids are involved.

 “Will they have better or worse opportunities than I had?”